JonasGeiping/breaching/README.md

 # Breaching - A Framework for Attacks against Privacy in Federated Learning

-This PyTorch framework implements a number of gradient inversion attacks that *breach* privacy in federated learning scenarios, covering examples with small and large aggregation sizes and examples both vision and text domains.
+This PyTorch framework implements a number of gradient inversion attacks that *breach* privacy in federated learning scenarios, covering examples with small and large aggregation sizes and examples both in vision and in text domains.

 ![](examples/teaser_breaching.png)